Zamiell/jud6s/README.md

 ## Mod Changes

-* Judas has been tweaked:
+# Judas is tweaked:
   * Judas starts with the D6.
 (All other characters also start with the D6, except for Eve, Eden, and Keeper, as it isn't possible.)
   * Judas starts with half a soul heart in addition to his 1 red heart container (so that he can consistently take a devil deal).
   * Judas starts with a bomb instead of 3 coins (so that he can get Treasure Room pedestal items surrounded by rocks).
+# Devil / Angel rooms are buffed:
-* The Devil Rooms and Angel Rooms without item pedestals in them have been removed.
+  * Rooms without item pedestals in them have been removed.
+# All cutscenes are removed.
+# Some useless animations are removed:
+  * cowering in the fetal position at the beginning of every floor
+  * jumping in a hole to the next floor
+  * going up the beam of light to the Cathedral
+  * entering a chest when going to The Chest or beating the game
+# Death animations are shortened:
+  * Boss death animations that are longer than 1 frame are set to 1 frame.
+  * The Satan death animation is set to 30 frames.
+  * Krampus, Uriel, and Gabriel are unchanged.
+# Bug fixes:
   * Charge animations with transformations now work.
-* All cutscenes have been removed.
-* Some useless animations have been removed:
-  * the fetal position animation at the beginning of every floor
-  * the jumping in the hole to the next floor animation
-  * the beam of light animation when going to the Cathedral
-  * the chest entering animation when going to The Chest or beating the game
-* Boss death animations that are longer than 1 frame are set to 1 frame (except for Krampus, Uriel, and Gabriel).
   * Many rooms with unavoidable damage or bugs have been fixed.
+Full documentation can be found below.
+# Lag reduction:
+  * Fog has been removed to help eliminate lag on slower computers and make the game clearer to see.
+  * A [config.ini file](https://steamcommunity.com/app/250900/discussions/0/613941122558099449/) has been included to disable some graphical effects, such as the water on Flooded Caves.
+It will only be installed if you install the mod with the provided installer script.
+If you already have a config.ini in your resources directory, then the installer script will not bother copying anything over.
+If you don't like the way that the config.ini makes the game look, simply delete the file from your resources directory.

 #### Extra Changes in "Seeded Mode"
 * All characters start with The Compass in addition to their other items.